SahilMepani/skeleton/README.md

 ###### Creating a new SASS partial file

-Add a new *_filename.scss* partial inside *source/sass/partials/* at the root or its appropriate folder and then import it inside *source/sass/_style.css* file.
+Add a new *_filename.scss* partial inside *source/sass/partials/* or its sub folders and then import it inside *source/sass/_style.css* file.

 *source/sass/_style.css* is the index file calling all the partials.

+###### Rules

+- Never use px units.
+Always use rem unit.
+10px = 1rem.

+- Use utility/helper classes rather than writing custom css.

 #### Javascript